wp-plugins/featured-image-admin-thumb-fiat/README.txt

 3. Shows the change icon located next to a featured image/thumb indicating it can be changed inline without having to edit the content item first

 == Changelog ==
+= 1.3.3 (2015-02-04) =
+Additional excluded post type
+Markup and JS to support showing the selected thumbnail in the media uploader

+= 1.3.2 (2015-02-04) =
+Minor improvement to code that attaches FIAT column handler to Posts, Pages and other taxonomy screens Inclusion of fix from [here:](https://wordpress.org/support/topic/would-like-to-see-media-category-sort) that allows filters from other plugins to work

 = 1.3.1 (2014-07-24) =
 Adding in missing Genericons.